Bible Study - Learn, Grow, Discover

-A co-ed class primarily in their late early 40's and 50's who enjoy being together, supporting each other, and learning how the Bible applies to their lives in the 21st century.
+A co-ed class who enjoy being together, supporting each other, and learning how the Bible applies to their lives in the 21st century.
 Meets Sunday at 9:45 a.m. in Room 302 on the 3rd Floor of the Education Building with Steve Conrad and Stephanie Lewis as teachers.

 YAGO (Young Adults Getting Older)

-This co-ed class has met together since many were young adults and now are in their late 50's and 60's.
+This co-ed class has met together since many were young adults and they always enjoy adding to their community.
 They appreciate spirited discussions about Scripture and life.
 John McClellan, Vicki Gee, Jana Weidemann and Roger Goss rotate in teaching and facilitating discussions.
 They meet Sunday at 9:45 a.m. in Room 303 on the 3rd Floor of the Education Building.

 Dean's List Class